epiforecasts/covidregionaldata/README.md

 [![Development](https://img.shields.io/badge/Wiki-lightblue.svg?style=flat)](https://github.com/epiforecasts/covidregionaldata/wiki/)

-We welcome contributions and new contributors\!
+We welcome contributions and new contributors!
 We particularly appreciate help adding new data sources for countries at sub-national level, or work on priority problems in the [issues](https://github.com/epiforecasts/covidregionaldata/issues).